 The Radio Controlled Wall Clock I Bought

 I obtained my Radio Controlled Wall Clock (Model EL4780) from www.easylifegroup.com and the brand name is T&J (Tavistock & Jones).
-It works as per enclosed instructions and is available here.
+It works as per enclosed instructions and may be available here.
 The basic price was £14.99 but it cost £19.98 including post & packing and VAT.
 When I have looked for one in the past they have either been unavailable or cost prohibitive.
+(Alternative radio controlled wall clocks are available here.)

 This one claims to be accurate to within 1 second in 138,000,000 years because it is synchronised with an atomic clock under the control of the UK’s atomic time regulator.
 It automatically adjusts to BST in the spring and goes back to GMT in the autumn.

 It requires an AA battery to power it.
 I have used a lithium battery in the hope that it will last forever (and because I had one available).
 I had better check it for corrosion annually since it will be in a damp place.

 The instructions are written in good English and are comprehensive but simple.
 They cover the following points: